Strongman Champions League

 The Strongman Champions League is a Strongman competition circuit, with several Grand Prix events throughout the year and the Strongman Champions League overall champion title going to the overall winner at the end of the season.
 Competitors include icons in the sport, including Žydrūnas Savickas, Hafþór Júlíus Björnsson, Aivars Šmaukstelis, Krzysztof Radzikowski, Ervin Katona, Matjaz Belsak, Mateusz Kieliszkowski, Dainis Zageris, Oleksii Novikov, Mikhail Koklyaev, J.F.
-Caron, Rayno Nel, Vytautas Lalas, Kelvin de Ruiter, Laurence Shahlaei, Travis Ortmayer, Andrus Murumets, Pavlo Kordiyaka, Rauno Heinla, Martin Wildauer, Tom Stoltman, Terry Hollands, Eddie Hall, Nick Best and Dennis Kohlruss.
+Caron, Rayno Nel, Vytautas Lalas, Kelvin de Ruiter, Laurence Shahlaei, Travis Ortmayer, Andrus Murumets, Pavlo Kordiyaka, Rauno Heinla, Martin Wildauer, Tom Stoltman, Terry Hollands, Eddie Hall, Nick Best, Dennis Kohlruss and Rayno Nel.

 Initially in close partnership with IFSA, it quickly asserted its independence and has acted as a unifying force in the world of strength athletics, bringing together athletes from IFSA with those affiliated to the World's Strongest Man circuit, and having close cooperation with other major events such as Fortissimus.
 In 2012, SCL began co-promoting the new Arnold Strongman Classic-Europe contest which will become part of the annual SCL season of events.